mcdexio/documents/en/internal-amm.md

 - Sender.IsSafe = True

 ### SellToPool(Amount, LimitPrice, Deadline)
 The trader sell/short.
-Can called by anyone.
+Can be called by anyone.

 Steps:
 - Calculate the trading price: Price = PoolAvailableMargin / (PositionSize + Amount)